xizhonghua/GreenDC-Summary/papers/ZhouLTD14-IBM-power-aware.md

 ### My comment
 - Note that they only apply their algorithms in the on-peak periods.
 The idea is to reduce the power consumption density of jobs, so as not to hurt the utilization as well as use as less energy as possible,

+### Questions
+- They didn't mention the length of a job.
+So do they assume that each job can be finished in exactly one scheduling window?
+Otherwise, if jobs have different execution time, it seems this mechanism will not work.